This is a guest post from Benny Lewis of Fluent in 3 Months.

 Another major issue those with aspirations to speak a language have is that they waste too much time on academics, drown themselves in grammar and vocabulary study, and devote little time to actually using the language.

-Language is a means of communication between human beings, not a list of facts to be memorised.
+Language is a means of communication between human beings, not a list of facts to be memorized.
 Because of this, you need exposure to humans (not books) if you want to make fast progress.
-As the saying goes, you need to “use it or lose it.”
+As the saying goes, “use it or lose it.”

-Immersion works not because you are physically in a country, but because you are forced to use your language skills, no matter what, all the time.
-When anyone is truly immersed and enthusiastic about learning, they will always learn the language, regardless of “natural talent”, age, workload and many other excuses people tend to fall on.
-[Editor's Note: This point is very true.
+Immersion works not because you’re physically in a country, but because you’re forced to use your language skills, no matter what, all the time.
+When anyone is truly immersed and enthusiastic about learning, they will always learn the language, regardless of “natural talent,” age, workload, and many other excuses people tend to fall on.
+[Editor’s Note: This point is very true.
 When I lived in Thailand, I picked up a lot of Thai simply because I had to.
 It was the only way for me to be able to communicate well with the locals.
-By the end, I was very conversational in Thai and I am probably one of the worst language learners in the world!]
+By the end, I was very conversational in Thai, and I’m probably one of the worst language learners in the world!]

-It is hard at first, but if you wait until you are “ready” you may never speak the language.
+It’s hard at first, but if you wait until you’re “ready,” you may never speak the language.
 The best way by far is to let go of your doubts and just speak.
 Make mistakes, but learn while doing it so you make fewer next time.
-Locals will be happy you are learning the language and help you become better at it.
+Locals will be happy you’re learning the language and help you become better at it.
 This process of speaking regularly and gaining confidence in your abilities is by far the quickest path to fluency.

 Meet Up and Speak

-It’s important to remember that the purpose of a language is communication, and thus requires you to be social.
-If you feel you are an introvert, you should try hard to get out of your shell and meet up with people.
+It’s important to remember that the purpose of a language is communication, and learning it thus requires you to be social.
+If you’re an introvert, try hard to get out of your shell and meet up with people.
 There are many ways to do this that don’t involve walking up to a stranger and, as such, are more accessible to the less extroverted among us.

 It’s easier to find speakers of major (and minor) languages than you think!
-Most places in the world, especially big cities, are filled with people from all around the world that speak all kinds of languages, some of whom may be happy to help you learn, as well as fellow enthusiastic learners at the same level as you.
-I have been able to regularly practice any language that I choose in almost any location using the suggestions below, and have spoken French in Bangkok, Italian in Amsterdam, and German in Colombia.
+Most places in the world, especially big cities, are filled with people from all around the world who speak all kinds of languages, some of whom may be happy to help you learn, as well as fellow enthusiastic learners at the same level as you.
+I’ve been able to regularly practice any language that I choose in almost any location using the suggestions below? and have spoken French in Bangkok, Italian in Amsterdam, and German in Colombia.

 A few ways to meet other language speakers:

-- Meetup.com: This site’s goal is to gather people with similar interests, to get unplugged from the Internet and to actually meet up in person to share and discuss that interest.
+- Meetup.com: This site’s goal is to gather people with similar interests, to get unplugged from the Internet, and to actually meet up in person to share and discuss those interests.
 It has many regular meetings based on a huge range of interests, including language-specific meetups.